ACEsuit/ACEds.jl/docs/src/fitting-electronic-friction-tensor-1.md

 println("Epoch: $epoch, Abs Training Loss: $(loss_traj["train"][end]), Test Loss: $(loss_traj["test"][end])")
 println("Epoch: $epoch, Avg Training Loss: $(loss_traj["train"][end]/n_train), Test Loss: $(loss_traj["test"][end]/n_test)")
 ```

-Once trained we can extract the updated parameters from the wrapper `ffm` to parametrize the friction model.
+Once the training is complete we can extract the updated parameters from the wrapper `ffm` to parametrize the friction model.
 ```julia
 c = params(ffm)
 set_params!(fm, c)
 ```

+### Evaluating the model
 The trained friction model can be used to evaluate the friction tensor ``{\\bm \\Gamma}`` and diffusion coeccifient matrix ``{\\bm \\Sigma}`` at configurations as follows
 ```julia
 at = fdata["test"][1].atoms # extract atomic configuration from the test set